 • Not recommended for those with a pacemaker

-This pedal exerciser is motorised for low-impact exercise, making it ideal for rehabilitation or for people to looking to maintain or regain physical fitness without putting stress on joints.
+This pedal exerciser is motorised for low-impact exercise, making it ideal for rehabilitation or for people looking to maintain or regain physical fitness without putting stress on joints.
 Mains powered, it comes with a controllable digital screen that displays speed, time, distance, calories and the automated program selection.

 • No assembly required